Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 Dustriders:
  - Shaman will play unique voicelines when using abilities
  - Fixed default dustriders 10000 points presets that would cause all units and resources to be removed after loading
+ - Floating harbour's turtles from now on playing death animation when harbour is destroyed

 Dragon Clan:
  - Harvester will play unique voicelines when attacking